 Identity for SAP Business Women’s Network

-SAP’s brand yellow and black needed to be incorporated in some respect, so I looked to some of the beautiful ways history has portrayed the two colors together.
-I pulled lots of inspiration from Athenian pottery’s portrayal of faces in profile, and the obvious coolness factor of the Amazons.
+SAP’s brand yellow and black needed to be incorporated in some respect, so I looked to some of the ways history has portrayed the two colors together.
+I pulled lots of inspiration from Greek/Athenian pottery’s portrayal of strong faces in profile, and the obvious fierceness factor of the Amazons.
 Something about the classical element played into SAP’s professionalism while still touching on unity and empowerment.

 With values defined and inspiration in tow, I created an array of characters to represent the group.
 A woman with textured hair, a hijab-wearer, a pregnant woman, a woman sitting (a wheelchair user).